-The Adolescent to Young Adult Education program (grades 7-12) leads to licensure to teach a single academic area (Integrated Social Studies) and the option of completing a Master of Education (M.Ed.) degree.
+The Adolescent to Young Adult Education, Integrated Social Studies program leads to licensure to teach social studies in grades 7-12 and the option of completing a Master of Education (M.Ed.) degree.

 This graduate program is designed for three semesters of full-time study and internship, requiring a Monday through Friday commitment.
 Applicants to the AYA graduate program must have a bachelor's degree, meet content requirements, and pass the state of Ohio mandated content area examination(s).

-Upon successful completion of the licensure portion of the program and passing the state of Ohio mandated exams, candidates are eligible to apply for an Ohio Four-Year Resident Educator License in the concentration area that applies to the candidate's preparation.
+Upon successful completion of the licensure portion of the program and passing the state of Ohio mandated exams, candidates are eligible to apply for an Ohio Resident Educator Adolescence to Young Adult license in Integrated Social Studies.

 Robert Banks, AYA Social Studies Program Director